JohnnCore/JohnnCore.github.io/zNew/Shell/Shell.md

 - `nc -lnvp 9999`

 # [Reverse Shell](https://www.revshells.com/)
+With a reverse shell, the attack box will have a listener running, and the target will need to initiate the connection.

 If we can execute commands on the target, we can try to create MSFVenom payload and execute it inside target

 ## Windows